Funcom Details ‘Conan Exiles’ Changes Headed Into Phase 2 And The Frozen North Update

 Combat Updates

 As previously covered, some combat changes are coming to Conan Exiles.
 One of the most controversial changes already is the removal of sprint from combat.
-Bylos acknowledged the controversy, but feels it necessary to move combat away from players sprinting and swinging at full speed.
+Bylos acknowledged the controversy, but he feels it is necessary to move combat away from players sprinting and swinging at full speed.

 Sprinting will cause the character to automatically sheathe their weapons.
 A wield and unwield button has also been added to allow players to move swiftly in and out of combat.

-On a positive note, Funcom is moving the heavy and light attacks to their own separate buttons versus sharing the left mouse button by default.
-This is to make attacks more responsive and to allow the introduction of a combo system to combat in a future update.
+On a positive note, Funcom is moving the heavy and light attacks to their own separate buttons, versus sharing the left mouse button by default.
+This is to make attacks more responsive and allow the introduction of a combo system for combat in a future update.

 Similarly, dodging and blocking have been updated in Conan Exiles.
 Dodging will cancel any animation the character is in and can only be used for defensive purposes.
-This means dodging to the sides and away from an attack, but not towards the attacker.
+This means dodging to the sides and away from an attack but not towards the attacker.
 The ability to charge and other special attacks will be added at a later date.

 Meanwhile, blocking will cancel the recovery time on attack animations and stagger mid-sized to small creatures.
 The durability of shields has also been increased so that they will take more than a couple of blows.